• Skip to primary navigation

 The full steps are in the recipe card below, but some photos to help guide you in making this butternut squash pasta bake:

-onion and garlic in a pan.
+onion and garlic in a pan with a wooden spoon on a stove top.

 butternut squash, onion and garlic and coconut milk in a pan.